buglenka/argecho/README.md

 {"foo":"bar"}
 ```

 Parameters with the same name but different values are not supported by the design of this service.
-Handling of such parameters will result in JSON data with duplicated keys and invalid values. _So, make sure that that your url do not have duplicated parameters._
+Handling of such parameters will result in JSON data with duplicated keys and invalid values.
+_So, make sure that your url do not have duplicated parameters._
 ```sh
 http://localhost:8080/?foo=bar&foo=quux%21
 ```